mautic/developer-documentation-new/.github/CONTRIBUTING.md

 1. Go to [https://github.com/mautic/developer-documentation-new](https://github.com/mautic/developer-documentation-new) and click the green button that prompts you to create a PR.

 2. **This step is crucial.** Each branch contains documentation for a specific version of Mautic.
 You must base your PR on the branch that corresponds to the version you are modifying.
 If you don't, your changes may apply to the wrong version of the documentation.
-For instance, if you're making updates for the documentation version `5.x`, you must base your PR on the `5.x` branch.
+For instance, if you're making updates for the documentation version `7.0`, you must base your PR on the `7.0` branch, and so on.

     At the top, you should see several dropdown menus: 'base repository', 'base', 'head repository', and 'compare'.